aws-samples/aws-control-tower-reference-architectures/customizations/AccountFactory/README.md

+Launch a Cloud9 instance and run everything via Cloud9 IDE.

+* To create a new instance for environment (EC2), go to Cloud9 Console, and select Create environment
+* Type in appropriate Name and Description to choose on Next step
+* Pick following options in Environment settings and choose Next step ** Create a new instance for environment (EC2)
+** t2.micro (1 Gib RAM + 1 vCPU)
+** Ubuntu Server 18.04 LTS
+* Choose Create environment
+* Once the environment is ready.

 This python script uses AWS Service Catalog APIs to detect the `AWS Control Tower Account Factory`, and provision a new account based of the values passed through the input file `params.json`.
 If the input file is not passed, looks for the below command line flags for the required information.

 ```